netgroup-polito/VPNaaS/README.md

 ## Installation

 The Helm OpenVPN chart is derived from the [official one](https://github.com/helm/charts/tree/master/stable/openvpn).
-This fork includes new shared volumes that are used to share OpenVPN metrics, and a sidecar container that exportes this metrics for Prometheus.
+This fork includes new shared volumes that are used to share OpenVPN metrics, and a sidecar container that exports these metrics for Prometheus.

 To install from the chart directory, run
 ```helm install --name <release_name> --tiller-namespace <tiller_namespace> .```